onespacemedia/styleguide/README.md

 ### Model, field, and app naming

-Always ensure that the `verbose_name_plural` for a model is grammatical.
+Always ensure that the `verbose_name_plural` for a model makes sense.
 Django's default behaviour will pluralise 'Category' as 'Categorys', for example.

 Where appropriate, supply an appropriate `verbose_name` to ensure that capitalisation is correct for both model names and field names, including appropriate capitalisation for brand names.
 A model called `Faq` should have a `verbose_name` of 'FAQ'.
 A 'linkedin_url' field should have a `verbose_name` of 'LinkedIn URL', to avoid the default admin rendering of 'Linkedin url'.